Introduction

 People who want to build small buildings in the city may not be familiar with all the intricacies of the zoning code.
-If you are interested in building a small building in the City of Miami, this article is for you.
+If you are interested in building a small building in the City of Miami, please read on.

 The maximum lot coverage is the footprint of the building.
 So, if you have a 50’ x 100’ or 5,000 square foot lot, and the maximum lot coverage is 50%, then the maximum footprint of the building would be 2,500 square feet.